e-j-w/SpecFitter/README.md

 # **SpecFitter**

 A program for gamma-ray spectroscopy or similar data analysis.
 Uses [GTK](https://www.gtk.org/) for the user interface.
-This is a hobby project, things should mostly work but all the typical disclaimers apply.
+Things should mostly work (I'm using this to analyze real data), but results are not guaranteed and all the typical disclaimers apply (ie. there's no warranty).

 A list of features is [here](FEATURES.md).